Table of Contents

-Kenworth revealed its SuperTruck 2 demonstrator at the ACT Expo 2024 in Las Vegas.
-This prototype, developed over six years in collaboration with PACCAR and the Department of Energy’s SuperTruck program, aims to enhance freight efficiency using diesel power.
+Kenworth has introduced its SuperTruck 2 demonstrator at the ACT Expo 2024 in Las Vegas.
+The project has been in development for six years and was built in partnership with PACCAR and the U.S. Department of Energy’s SuperTruck program.

 Advanced Aerodynamics and Design

-SuperTruck 2 features a modern exterior design with significant updates to its powertrain and driver amenities.
+The SuperTruck 2 comes with a modern, forward-looking exterior along with major improvements in its powertrain and driver comfort.
 “We began with an ideal aerodynamic shape and envisioned the next-generation long-haul vehicle,” said Joe Adams, Kenworth’s chief designer.

-The aerodynamic design includes a central cockpit with a panoramic view, a narrowed nose, sloped forehead, low skirts, and fully enclosed wheels.
-Traditional side mirrors have been replaced by slim camera stalks with night vision.
+Its aerodynamic setup features a central cockpit with a wide panoramic view, a narrowed front nose, a sloped windshield area, low side skirts, and fully enclosed wheels.
+Traditional side mirrors have been replaced with slim camera systems equipped with night vision for better visibility.

-A variable suspension system adjusts ride height to optimize aerodynamics, resulting in a 48% reduction in drag compared to Kenworth’s baseline vehicle.
+A variable suspension system also adjusts the truck’s ride height on the move, improving airflow efficiency.
+Altogether, these upgrades help achieve an impressive 48 percent reduction in drag compared to Kenworth’s baseline model.

 Powertrain and Efficiency